Bottomline Technologies (de) (NASDAQ:EPAY) Issues FY 2022 Earnings Guidance

+Bottomline Technologies (de) (NASDAQ:EPAY) last posted its earnings results on Monday, August 9th.
+The technology company reported $0.27 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.26 by $0.01.
+The business had revenue of $122.10 million for the quarter, compared to analyst estimates of $122.99 million.
+Bottomline Technologies (de) had a negative net margin of 3.46% and a positive return on equity of 2.27%.
+Bottomline Technologies (de)’s revenue was up 10.6% on a year-over-year basis.
+During the same quarter in the prior year, the firm posted $0.26 EPS.
+Research analysts forecast that Bottomline Technologies will post 0.26 earnings per share for the current year.

-In other news, CEO Robert A. Eberle sold 2,315 shares of the stock in a transaction dated Tuesday, July 13th.
+In other Bottomline Technologies (de) news, CEO Robert A. Eberle sold 2,315 shares of the firm’s stock in a transaction dated Tuesday, July 13th.
 The shares were sold at an average price of $38.49, for a total transaction of $89,104.35.
-The sale was disclosed in a legal filing with the SEC, which is available at this link.
-Also, Director Nigel K. Savory sold 963 shares of the stock in a transaction dated Friday, August 13th.
-The stock was sold at an average price of $38.47, for a total transaction of $37,046.61.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, insider John Francis Kelly sold 939 shares of the firm’s stock in a transaction dated Monday, August 9th.
+The shares were sold at an average price of $41.37, for a total transaction of $38,846.43.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 30,485 shares of company stock valued at $1,235,578.
-2.60% of the stock is currently owned by insiders.
+Insiders have sold a total of 36,878 shares of company stock valued at $1,509,819 in the last three months.
+2.60% of the stock is currently owned by corporate insiders.

 Bottomline Technologies (de) Company Profile